‘Start mandating’: Officials eye options to combat sputtering rollout, vaccine hesitancy

 Medical assistant Sara Vaeth was fired last week from her job in a pediatrician’s office in Stevensville, Maryland, because she refused to get vaccinated against COVID-19, saying the shots are experimental and unsafe.

-Her previous job at an urgent care office, where she worked during the COVID-19 pandemic and rollout of the vaccines, also set a September deadline for employees to get vaccinated or else lose their jobs.
+Her job at an urgent care office, where she worked during the COVID-19 pandemic and rollout of the vaccines, also set a September deadline for employees to get vaccinated or lose their jobs.

 “I truly believe that what they are putting in the vaccine is bogus,” said Mrs. Vaeth, 30, a mother of three.
-“Being on the front line I’ve seen patients come in with the side effects of the vaccine, and that outweighs for me” the risk of catching the disease.
+“Being on the front line, I’ve seen patients come in with the side effects of the vaccine, and that outweighs for me” the risk of catching the disease.

-The risk of side effects and the “newness” of the vaccine are the top reasons people provide, at 53% each, for not getting COVID-19 vaccines that are free and plentiful in the U.S., according to a recent poll from the Kaiser Family Foundation (KFF), a nonprofit health-policy group that tracks the issue.
+The risk of side effects and the “newness” of the vaccine are the top reasons people provide, at 53% each, for not getting COVID-19 vaccines that are free and plentiful in the U.S., according to a recent poll from the Kaiser Family Foundation, a nonprofit health care policy group that tracks the issue.

-Other often-cited reasons include “just not wanting” the vaccine (43%), not trusting the government (38%) or believing they don’t need the shots (38%).
+Other often-cited reasons include “just not wanting” the vaccine (43%), not trusting the government (38%) and believing they don’t need the shots (38%).

-The speedy development of a vaccine was a scientific marvel under the Trump administration, while President Biden is taking credit for getting eight in 10 seniors and nearly half the U.S. population fully vaccinated.
+The speedy development of a vaccine was a scientific marvel under the Trump administration, but President Biden is taking credit for getting eight in 10 seniors and nearly half the U.S. population fully vaccinated.

-Those efforts greatly reduced U.S. hospitalizations and deaths from the virus but appear to be hitting a wall, with last week’s rolling average dipping to less than 600,000 doses administered per day compared to 3.3 million at the rollout’s peak in mid-April.
+Those efforts greatly reduced U.S. hospitalizations and deaths from the virus but appear to be hitting a wall.
+The rolling average of doses administered per day dipped last week to fewer than 600,000, compared with 3.3 million at the peak in mid-April.

-Less than half of the U.S. population — roughly 48% — is fully vaccinated, or far short of the 70%-90% that experts say is the level needed to wrangle the pathogen and stiff-arm devastating variants.
+Less than half of the U.S. population, roughly 48%, is fully vaccinated — far short of the 70% to 90% that experts say is the level needed to wrangle the pathogen and stiff-arm devastating variants.

-The sputtering rollout is raising debates about what, if anything, the government can or should do to convince holdouts to take the shots, which are voluntary but considered the best way out of the pandemic.
+The sputtering rollout is raising debates about what, if anything, the government can or should do to persuade holdouts to take the shots, which are voluntary but considered the best way out of the pandemic.

-The Biden administration is enlisting trusted voices — doctors, pastors and community advocates — to try to change minds, though the reasons behind hesitancy range widely and are deeply entrenched, giving the White House and state allies few options but to back unpopular mandates or beg.
+The Biden administration is enlisting trusted voices — doctors, pastors and community advocates — to change minds.
+Still, the reasons behind hesitancy range widely and are deeply entrenched, giving the White House and state allies few options but to back unpopular mandates or beg.

-Rural residents tend to be less eager because they feel less threatened by the virus that ripped through denser-populated parts of the country, while some minority populations distrust the health system due to years of “medicine breaking its promise” — from the Tuskegee syphilis study that mistreated Black men to the case of Henrietta Lacks, a Black woman whose cancer cells were used to create a cell line for medical research without her knowledge or consent.
+Rural residents tend to be less eager because they feel less threatened by the virus, which ripped through densely populated parts of the country.
+Some minority populations distrust the health care system because of years of “medicine breaking its promise.”
+The Tuskegee syphilis study mistreated Black men, and Henrietta Lacks, a Black woman, did not have knowledge or give consent to have her cancer cells used to create a cell line for medical research.

-Some people think hospitals are trying to help themselves, pushing vaccination after they were inundated with patient admissions, said Dr. Panagis Galiatsatos, an assistant professor at Johns Hopkins School of Medicine in Baltimore,
+Some people think hospitals are trying to help themselves by pushing vaccination after they were inundated with patient admissions, said Dr. Panagis Galiatsatos, an assistant professor at Johns Hopkins School of Medicine in Baltimore,

-“For others, it’s still not knowing enough — how did we get it done in such a quick time?” he said.
+“For others, it’s still not knowing enough: How did we get it done in such a quick time?” he said.

-A KFF analysis found relatively similar uptake in April between counties that voted for Mr. Biden versus those who backed Mr. Trump, but the gap has widened notably.
-Roughly 47% of residents in pro-Biden counties are vaccinated versus 35% in pro-Trump ones.
+A Kaiser Family Foundation analysis found relatively similar uptake in April between counties that voted for Mr. Biden versus those that backed Mr. Trump, but the gap has widened notably.
+Roughly 47% of residents in pro-Biden counties are vaccinated versus 35% in pro-Trump counties.

-Michael Bars, who served as a senior communications adviser in the Trump White House, said people should remember that the COVID-19 vaccines were subjected to the same scientific process as so many other common vaccines.
+Michael Bars, who served as a senior communications adviser in the Trump White House, said people should remember that the COVID-19 vaccines were subjected to the same scientific process as many other common vaccines.

 “Inevitably, some will be more comfortable than others as safeguards are relaxed, but thanks to President Trump’s Operation Warp Speed, achieving a safe and effective vaccine faster than ever before didn’t mean cutting corners,” he told The Washington Times.